shrehanrajsingh/school-building-plan-analysis/README.md

-BGA School Building Project
+School Building Project
 ===========================

-BGA School Building Project is the architectural design documentation for a G+2 educational campus developed as part of the Civil Engineering Society (CES) coursework by Group 3.
-The project covers campus master planning, floor-by-floor spatial design, structural and material specifications, safety and sustainability features, and 3D visualization of the BGA School from Nursery through Class XII.
+School Building Project is the architectural design documentation for a G+2 educational campus developed as part of the Civil Engineering Society (CES) coursework by Group 3.
+The project covers campus master planning, floor-by-floor spatial design, structural and material specifications, safety and sustainability features, and 3D visualization of the School from Nursery through Class XII.

 This repository contains the original design deliverables (CAD drawings,